avaneev/prvhash/README.md

 ```

 Note that such minimal 1-hashword PRNG is most definitely not
-cryptographically secure: its state can be solved by a SAT solver pretty fast.
+cryptographically secure: its state can be solved by a SAT solver pretty fast;
-However, security against SAT solver attack of larger hash arrays and
-different structuring (parallel, daisy-chained, fused) is yet to be evaluated.
+this applies to other structuring (parallel, daisy-chained, fused, multiple
-The same applies to full PRVHASH-based hash function implemenations: their
-cryptographic security is undecided at the moment.
-For example, while isolated
-cryptographic "primitives" (round functions) can usually be solved by a SAT
-solver fast, a complete, multi-round, cryptographic function cannot be solved
-with a current state-of-the-art SAT solvers.
+hashwords).
+The known way to make PRNG considerably harder to solve for a SAT
+solver, with complexity corresponding to system's size, is to combine two
+adjacent PRNG outputs via a XOR operation; this obviously has a speed impact.

 ## TPDF Dithering ##